Intro to Audio

 In the Mix

-Currently, George does freelance Sound Design and Mix to Picture work in the growing film industry in Atlanta, GA.
+Currently, George is a Front of House & Post Production Mix Engineer at the world-renowned World Changer Church International, he also does freelance Sound Design and Mix to Picture work within the growing film industry in Atlanta, GA.
 He enjoys living his dreams in the city of his birth with his wife, singer/songwriter Gabbie McGee and their 3 children.

 The Pursuit of Passion